davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/estimate-subplan-weight.md

 bias towards refining the plan on only your currently favored option unless you are willing to make changes that will hurt its weight (not just decrease the time cost).
 That is, emphasize the differences in value rather than cost.

+Once you've picked out an item, you must narrow your focus (see [](./narrow-focus.md)) on it.
+That is, close all your planning documents and everything else that may be a distraction while you dig into the topic.